DAWMFIEC/DAWM/guias/2024/guia14.md

 * Jamal, T. (2023) How to use google charts with react for Dynamic Data Visualization, Ably Realtime.
 Available at: https://ably.com/blog/how-to-use-google-charts-with-react (Accessed: 22 June 2024).
 * How to fetch XML in JavaScript (no date) Code to go.
 Available at: https://codetogo.io/how-to-fetch-xml-in-javascript/ (Accessed: 22 June 2024).
 * diego.coder26 (2024) Ciclo de Vida en react.js (hook useeffect), Medium.
 Available at: https://medium.com/@diego.coder/ciclo-de-vida-en-react-js-hook-useeffect-68d35cf287cf (Accessed: 22 June 2024).
+* Matharu, M. (2024).
+A Practical Guide to Using Local Storage in Web and React.js.
+Retrieved from https://meenumatharu.medium.com/a-practical-guide-to-using-local-storage-in-web-and-react-js-6d163a000c3a